 F(t) = 1 - exp(-(t/λ)^k)

-k > 1: Increasing hazard rate - things wear out over time
+k > 1: Increasing hazard.
+Things wear out.

 The Hazard Function